StarlightSearch/EmbedAnything/README.md

 Please read our [Code of Conduct] to understand the expectations we have for all contributors participating in this project.
 By participating, you agree to abide by our Code of Conduct.

-## 🚀 Quick Start
+## Quick Start

 You can quickly get started with contributing by searching for issues with the labels **"Good First Issue"** or **"Help Needed"** in the [Issues Section].
 If you think you can contribute, comment on the issue and we will assign it to you.

 To set up your development environment, please follow the steps mentioned below :

-1. Fork the repository and create a clone of the fork
+1. Fork the repository from dev, We don't allow direct contribution to main
-2. Create a branch for a feature or a bug you are working on in your fork
-3. If you are working with OpenAI make sure you have the keys

 ## Contributing Guidelines